mauro3/IVPTestSuite.jl/README.md

 [![Build Status](https://travis-ci.org/mauro3/IVPTestSuite.jl.svg?branch=master)](https://travis-ci.org/mauro3/IVPTestSuite.jl)

+**This package is superseded by the DifferentialEquations.jl offerings and thus abandoned.**

 This package implements a bunch of initial value problems (IPV) to test solvers of ordinary differential equations (ODE) and algebraic differential equations (DAE).
 The idea is to test different solvers